This article was first published on The Simple Sum.

 To answer that question, take some time to review your financial situation and calculate how much money you’ll be saving if you decide to pay off your loan versus how much you’ll likely earn from saving for retirement before making your decision.
 After all, your retirement is just as important as being debt-free.

-also becomes trickier as you get older, and if you get used to a more expensive lifestyle, chances are you don’t want to give this lifestyle up during retirement.
-Hence, it’s worth taking stock of your retirement goals periodically throughout your 30s and 40s.
+Keeping lifestyle inflation at bay also becomes trickier as you get older, and if you get used to a more expensive lifestyle, chances are you don’t want to give this lifestyle up during retirement.
+Hence, it’s worth taking stock of your retirement goals periodically throughout your thirties and forties.
 Do you need to increase the amount that you’re setting aside for retirement to accommodate your current lifestyle?

 The good news is that you’ll probably be at your highest earning potential during this time in life, which means you can divert more money to your retirement.